rhayman/ephysiopy/docs/api/ephysiopy/visualise/plotting/index.rst

    .. py:method:: plot_clusters_theta_phase(cluster, channel, **kwargs)

+      Plots the theta phase for the specified cluster and channel.

+      :param cluster: The cluster to get the theta phase for.
+      :type cluster: int
+      :param channel: The channel number.
+      :type channel: int
+      :param \*\*kwargs: Additional keyword arguments for the function.
+      :type \*\*kwargs: dict

+      :returns: The axes containing the theta phase plot.
+      :rtype: plt.Axes

+      ..
+          !! processed by numpydoc !!

    .. py:method:: plot_eb_map(cluster, channel, **kwargs)

-      Gets the ego-centric boundary map for the specified cluster(s) and channel.
+      Plots the ego-centric boundary map for the specified cluster(s) and channel.

       :param cluster: The cluster(s) to get the ego-centric boundary map for.
       :type cluster: int
       :param channel: The channel number.
       :type channel: int
       :param \*\*kwargs: Additional keyword arguments for the function.
+      :type \*\*kwargs: dict

+      :returns: The axes containing the ego-centric boundary map plot.
+      :rtype: plt.Axes